KILTprotocol/kilt-did-driver/DID Method Specification.md

 ## Operation: Read/Resolve a DID to a DID Document

-In order to request a DID Document, its location must first be determined by querying the chain for the DID object, for example using `queryByIdentifier` (KILT SDK).
+In order to request a DID Document, its location must first be determined by querying the KILT blockchain for the DID entry.

-This returned DID object contains the `documentStore` as a property.
+For convenience, the KILT SDK functions `Did.queryByIdentifier` or `queryByAddress` can be used, and the returned DID object contains the `documentStore` as a property.
 A standard HTTP/HTTPS fetch may be used to fetch `documentStore` and hence retrieve the associated DID Document.
 Other techniques might be used, depending on the storage location type.

 ## Operation: Update the DID Document

-The DID Document can be updated on the DID storage location (`documentStore`).
-It must be ensured that the identity operating the update is authorized to do so, e.g. by making use of the "authentication" property in the DID Document.
+The DID Document can be updated on the storage that is specified as a DID storage location.
+It must be ensured that the identity operating the update is authorized to do so, e.g. by making use of the `authentication` property in the DID Document.

 ## Operation: Deactivate

-Deactivating a DID can be done the `remove` method on a DID (e.g. by using the KILT SDK's `Did.remove`).
+Deactivating a DID can be done by using the KILT blockchain's `remove` method on a DID.
-This sets `documentStore` to `null`, effectively unlinking a DID from its DID Document.
+This removes the document storage location property, effectively unlinking a DID from its DID Document.

+For convenience, the KILT SDK function `Did.remove` can be used.

 ## Security and Privacy considerations